michodgs25/Sprint/README.md

 - Be able to search through all Sprint logs using a search bar.

-- Filter all logs using search bar by title or
+- Filter all logs using search bar by title or description.

 ## Design
 The website designs are inspired by fashion site examples: